-Welcome!
+Congratulations!

-You'll find Adapt812DXLT is an invaluable tool for harnessing the power and flexibility of Motorola's 68HC812A4 microcontroller in your applications!
+Now that you've got your hands on Adapt812MAX, you're well on your way to success with your project!
+You'll find it is a powerful and versatile tool for working with Motorola's 68HC812A4 microcontroller.
 Your questions and comments are always welcome.
 We provide friendly, knowledgeable technical support by telephone, fax, and e-mail to all our customers.
-As well, we have a comprehensive website with a resource page featuring new information, software, and links to other useful sites on the Internet.
-See back cover for how to contact Technological Arts.
+As well, we have a comprehensive website with a Resources page (featuring new information, software, and links to other useful sites on the Internet), an Applications page (links to specific application examples, tutorials, and code), and a Tech Support page (latest versions of manuals and disks, troubleshooting hints, bugfixes, and a sign-up link to our Internet-based customer discussion group).
+See the back cover of this manual for how to contact Technological Arts.